pixeljar/Favicon-Generator/readme.txt

 4. Added checks to make sure certain necessary directories and permissions were set properly.
 5. Suppressed ugly warnings that were displayed when the upload directories weren't set properly.
 6. Added support for l10n.

+= Version 2.0 =

+1. Complete code reorganization
+2. Dropped PHP4 compatibility
+3. Security, security, security
+4. Substitute built-in WordPress APIs for some of our custom code
+5. props to #plugindevbook for the tips

 == Screenshots ==